 US police responding to reports of shots fired near White House

-US law enforcement agencies are responding to reports of shots fired near White House.
+US law enforcement agencies are responding to reports of shots fired near the White House.

 There were no immediate reports of any injuries.